chef-base-plans/alsa-lib/README.md

 ## Type of Package

-Binary package
+Library package

 ### Use as Dependency

-Binary packages can be set as runtime or build time dependencies.
+Library packages can be set as runtime or build time dependencies, however they are typically used as buildtime dependencies.
 See [Defining your dependencies](https://www.habitat.sh/docs/developing-packages/developing-packages/#sts=Define%20Your%20Dependencies) for more information.

 To add core/alsa-lib as a dependency, you can add one of the following to your plan file.